Renji-XD/texthooker-ui/README.md

 6. Merge equal Line Starts

 ## Available Keybinds
+Note: The actions are only executed when settings/notes are closed, no (confirmation) dialog is displayed and no line is in edit mode.

 | Keybind | Description |
 |-|-|
 | <kbd>Delete</kbd> | Deletes current highlighted lines on the page. |